Learning to Follow Jesus

 There are two truths about learning that help us grasp our responsibility to follow Jesus by learning.
 First, learning is not information transfer; it is transformation.
 The aim of what we learn from God is to change the way we live.
 While we're comfortable with learning in a "classroom" or gathering information from a lecture, biblical learning is more about application and life change than merely grasping a concept.
 God invites us to learn about Jesus so that we can become like Jesus.
 Second, learning is not a box we check; it is a life we live.
 The Journey Outcomes we will discuss below and the disciplines of our spiritual lives are not merely boxes to check.
 They are on-ramps or pathways for us to relate to God and hear from God.
 The invitation to salvation is an invitation to live a life of following Jesus.

 How do we learn to follow Jesus?
-Let me offer two Journey Outcomes that offer explanation.
+Let me offer three Journey Outcomes that offer explanation.